mohsinalimat/klassenapp-ios/README.md

 The iOS Version of the KlassenApp (english: "ClassApp")

 ## Usage:
-This app was programmed for a school class to see homework, tests, etc. quickly.
+This app was programmed for a school class to have an overview over homework, tests, etc. quickly.
 ## Used Libraries (CocoaPods):
 1. Firebase/* - Google (https://firebase.google.com/)
 2. Fabric - Fabric (https://get.fabric.io/)